CV versus Resume: The Main Differences Between a Resume and CV (2023)

 Are a resume and CV the Same Thing?

-On the surface, look similar, but dig deeper and you’ll see that’s not the case.
-While there are many distinctions between the two, the primary differentiators deal with length, layout, and how they are used.
+On the surface, they look similar but dig deeper, and you’ll see that’s not the case.
+While the two have many distinctions, the primary differentiators deal with length, layout, and how they are used.

 Is a Resume or CV Better?

-If you are seeking employment in the US or Canada, chances are, you are going to use a resume.
-However, if you are going abroad to Europe, the CV will be the preferred choice.
+If you are seeking employment in the US or Canada, you will likely use a resume.
+However, the CV will be the preferred choice if you are going abroad to Europe.

 Can I use a CV instead of a resume?

-If you are not sure which type of document to use, it is generally a good idea to follow the guidelines provided by the employer.
-If they have not specified a preference, you can choose to use a resume or a CV depending on your own preferences and the nature of the job you are applying for.
+If you are unsure which type of document to use, it is generally a good idea to follow the guidelines provided by the employer.
+If they have not specified a preference, you can use a resume or a CV, depending on your preferences and the nature of the job you are applying for.

 It is important to demonstrate that you are a candidate worth considering.
 To do this, you must include relevant information on whichever document you choose to use (either a resume or a CV).